Can SSRIs Help Induce Lucid Dreaming – The Truth Revealed

 Introduction to SSRIs and Lucid Dreaming

 Reuptake is essential for normal physiology and regulation of neurotransmitters such as serotonin.
-By blocking reuptake more of an immediate supply of serotonin becomes available however less is then recycled which if you think about it isn’t really good in the long run because once you use all the available serotonin then you will not have the usual reserves.
+By blocking reuptake more of an immediate supply of serotonin becomes available.
+Although this DOES come at a cost.

-However, as they say that dreaming occurs with the inactivation of the serotonin system this is maybe why this works.
-Except I would guess that usually it’s more like a shutdown (power saver) mode rather than their being very low levels of this neurotransmitter but perhaps actually having low serotonin can make dreams (and hallucinations) more vivid.
+Except I would guess that usually more like a shutdown (power saver) mode rather than there actually being very low levels of this neurotransmitter but perhaps actually having low serotonin can make dreams (and hallucinations) more vivid.

-Lucid dreaming, on the other hand, is a phenomenon where individuals become aware that they are dreaming while still in the dream state.
-This awareness allows them to have some (or total) control over their dreams and this can potentially create many desirable dream experiences.
+Lucid dreaming is a phenomenon where individuals become aware that they are dreaming whilst still in the dream state.
+This awareness allows the dreamer to have some (or total) control over their dreams.

 So What are SSRIs and How Do They Work?

 SSRIs work by blocking the reabsorption, or reuptake, of serotonin in the brain.
-By doing so, they increase the levels of serotonin available for communication between nerve cells.
-This increased serotonin activity is believed to help alleviate symptoms of depression and anxiety.
+By doing so, they increase the levels of Serotonin available for communication between nerve cells, and this increased serotonin activity is believed to help alleviate symptoms of depression and anxiety.
+It in theory is a good idea short term but as this depletes our natural serotonin reserves this can long term Increase feeling of depression and anxiety.

-However, while SSRIs are certainly beneficial to some people who take these that suffer from clinical depression., they can have side effects such as nausea, insomnia, and sexual dysfunction.
-Many are very keen to stop tking these medications because of their negative effects and In more severe cases it is thought that some SSRIs like Prozac can cause very nasty side effects such as suicidal thoughts, insomnia, and anorexia.
+So, while SSRIs are certainly beneficial to some people who take them they can have side effects.
+Besides actually causing depression and anxiety to rear its ugly head again other side effects can Include nausea, insomnia, and sexual dysfunction.
+Exactly why many taking these medications want to stop.
+They can be very unhealthy and In more severe cases it is thought that SSRIs can have very nasty side effects such as suicidal thoughts.

-Combining SSRIs and lucid dreaming may have several potential benefits.
 Firstly, SSRIs may enhance the ability to have lucid dreams.
 Some individuals have reported an increase in the frequency and intensity of their lucid dreams while taking SSRIs.
-This could be due to the inactivation of serotonin activity in the brain, or it could be the opposite as serotonin is known to play a role in regulating sleep and dreaming.
+This as I have said above is likely due to the inactivation of the serotonin system and the Increase of dopamine.

 The Science Behind SSRIs and Lucid Dreaming